-While mall traffic quantified the quantity of visitors, the nearest mall entrance traffic reflects the quality of the traffic.
-We are looking for correlation between traffic flows to the mall and the proximity to the store.
+While mall traffic quantified the number of visitors, the nearest mall entrance traffic reflects the quality of the traffic.
+We are looking for a correlation between traffic flows to the mall and the proximity to the store.

 # Mall Door Traffic = Sum of People Counts

-The question here is does it matter where, and when, people enter the mall.
-The data provides insights about traffic flows and store locations.
+The question here is doing it matter where, and when, people enter the mall.
+The data provide insights into traffic flows and store locations.